mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 As for the chassis I simple reused one from an old project, but it is little more then the servos bolted back to back with the pi and a caster wheel bluetacked on.
+I plan to design and 3d print a better case at a later date.

-{{< carousel "/images/pi-zero-w-rover-setup/rover-01.jpg" "/images/pi-zero-w-rover-setup/rover-02.jpg" "/images/pi-zero-w-rover-setup/rover-03.jpg" "/images/pi-zero-w-rover-setup/rover-04.jpg" "/images/pi-zero-w-rover-setup/rover-05.jpg" "/images/pi-zero-w-rover-setup/rover-06.jpg" >}}
+{{< carousel "/images/pi-zero-w-rover-setup/rover-01.jpg"
+"/images/pi-zero-w-rover-setup/rover-02.jpg"
+"/images/pi-zero-w-rover-setup/rover-03.jpg"
+"/images/pi-zero-w-rover-setup/rover-04.jpg"
+"/images/pi-zero-w-rover-setup/rover-05.jpg"
+"/images/pi-zero-w-rover-setup/rover-06.jpg" >}}

 ## Configuring the pi

-Once you are in the chroot of the image, or at logged into a running pi then its time to configure our system.
-We need to enable two extra bits of functionally, namely the enable the usb serial interface and the hardware pwm.
+Once you are in the chroot of the image or logged into a running pi then its time to configure our system.
+We need to enable two extra bits of functionally, namely the enable the usb serial interface and the hardware pwm and set up the wireless network.

-The usb serial is optional, but makes connecting to and debugging the pi much easier.
-All you need is a usb cable connected to your computer to gain access to a full shell and it is simple to setup a wireless network or find out the ip of the pi.
-To enable the usb serial interface we need to add the `dwc2` overlay to the config.txt and ensure the `g_serial` module is loaded during boot then ensure a getty is listening to the serial port.
-This can be done by running the following commands.
+The usb serial is optional but makes connecting to and debugging the pi much easier.
+All you need is a usb cable connected to your computer to gain access to a full shell and it is simple to setup a wireless network or find out the ip that has been assigned to the pi.

+To enable the usb serial interface we need to add the `dwc2` overlay to the config.txt and ensure the `g_serial` module is loaded during boot.
+Then ensure a getty is listening to the serial port.
+All of which can be done by running the following commands.

 ```shell
 grep 'dtoverlay=dwc2' /boot/config.txt >/dev/null || echo 'dtoverlay=dwc2' >> /boot/config.txt
 grep 'modules-load=dwc2,g_serial' /boot/config.txt >/dev/null || sed 's/.*/& modules-load=dwc2,g_serial' >> /boot/config.txt

 ln -sf /usr/lib/systemd/system/getty@ttyGS0.service /etc/systemd/system/multi-user.target.wants/getty@ttyGS0.service
 ```